Lexington Public Schools (Massachusetts): Elementary schools

-Lexington's six elementary schools - Bowman, Bridge, Joseph Estabrook, Fiske, Harrington, and Maria Hastings - serve students in kindergarten through 5th grade.
+Lexington's six elementary schools - Bowman, Bridge, Joseph Estabrook, Fiske, Harrington, and Hastings - serve students in kindergarten through 5th grade.

 Bowman Elementary School

 Bowman Elementary is named for the descendants of Nathaniel Bowman, the progenitor of an important family in Lexington's history.
 The current principal at Bowman is Jenny Corduck.
 The mascot of the school is the Bowman Bear.

 Bridge Elementary School

 Bridge Elementary is named for the descendants of Matthew Bridge, to whom the once-farmland around the school site formerly belonged.
 A mural on the front side of the school building represents "working together".
 The current principal at Bridge is Meg Colella.

 Bridge was a High Performing National Blue Ribbon School in 2010.

 Joseph Estabrook Elementary School

 Estabrook Elementary is named after Joseph Estabrook (1669–1733), the first school teacher in Lexington.
 The current principal at Estabrook is Gerardo Martinez.

 The school garnered nationwide attention from the David Parker controversy, when parents sued the Lexington school system, arguing that their children were being coerced by public school teachers "to affirm the correctness and the normalcy of homosexuality" and same-sex marriage.
 The bulk of the legality of the controversy revolved around whether parents have a right to receive parental notification and opt their elementary school children out of such content.
 Federal courts ruled against the Parkers.

 The school was torn down and rebuilt in time for the 2014–15 school year due to PCB contamination.
 This was the first time in the United States that a school was torn down for that reason.